With a Little Help from My Friends: Joe Cocker version

 English singer Joe Cocker's 1968 version of "With a Little Help from My Friends" for his album of the same name was a radical re-arrangement of the original, inspired by Cocker's influences of Aretha Franklin and Ray Charles.
-Recorded by Denny Cordell and Tony Visconti and mixed by Tony Visconti, it used a slower tempo than the original and deployed different chords in the middle eight while adding a lengthy instrumental introduction.
+Recorded by Denny Cordell and Tony Visconti and mixed by Tony Visconti, it used a slower tempo and different time signature than the original, and deployed different chords in the middle eight while adding a lengthy instrumental introduction.
 The recording featured drums by Procol Harum's B.J.
-Wilson, guitar lines from Jimmy Page, and organ by Tommy Eyre as well as prominent backing vocals.
+Wilson, guitar lines from Jimmy Page, and keyboards by Tommy Eyre as well as prominent backing vocals.
 After recording the song, Cocker and record producer Denny Cordell brought it to Paul McCartney, who later said of the recording, "it was just mind blowing, totally turned the song into a soul anthem and I was forever grateful for him for doing that."

 Cocker's version of the song reached number one on the UK Singles Chart on the week of 6–12 November 1968.
 The version also peaked at number 68 on the Billboard Hot 100 (US) on the week of 14 December, number two on the Dutch Top 40 (Netherlands) on the week of 9 November, and number one on Swiss Hitparade's top 100 singles chart on the week of 3 December.
 In Belgium's Ultratop 50 singles charts, it also peaked at number one on the Wallonia chart on the weeks of 14 and 21 December and number eight on the Flanders chart on the week of 7 December.

 Cocker performed the song at Woodstock in 1969 and that performance was included in the documentary film, Woodstock.
 Two weeks later he performed it at the Isle of Wight Festival 1969.
 This version gained even more fame in 1988 when it was used as the opening theme song for the television series The Wonder Years.
 In 2002 he would perform the song at the Party at the Palace held at Buckingham Palace Garden in commemoration of the Golden Jubilee of Queen Elizabeth II.
 In 2014, a BBC poll saw it voted the seventh best cover song ever.
 In 2001, Cocker's version of the song was inducted into the Grammy Hall of Fame.